Kevin-Sim/SET09623/labs/lab01/README.md

 1. You do not need a paid for account.
 2. If you are a student, GitHub will give you [unlimited private repositories](https://education.github.com/pack).

+New projects are started by default on a branch called *main* but IntelliJ uses *master* by default.
+To change GitHub's default branch name go to [https://github.com/settings/repositories](https://github.com/settings/repositories) and change the default to *master*

-Once you have an account, you need to create a repository.
+Now we can create a new repository.
 In GitHub, you will see a **+** near the top of the page, which you can select **New repository** from:

 ![GitHub New Repository](img/github-new-repo.png)